asdru22/Cognition/_other/ideas.md

     - bubbles will be produced every 10 seconds approx but if you cover the honey block, the bubble will be delayed until the block is removed
 - pyroplasm:
     - obtained by the reaction caused when throwing a surge potion on greek fire
-    - used to craft pyroplasmic arrows and mindflare
+    - used to craft pyroplasm arrows and mindflare

+- malachite double edged sword
+    - very fragile
+    - shatters if it hits a block or the player punches it
+    - reforms into the player's hands
+    - expensive crafting recipe
+    - crafted with screws, malachite blades and breeze rod
 - mindflare
     - 60% chance to get a malachite knife back when hitting a mob
-    - malachite blade
+    - malachite knife can pierce one extra enemy
 - malachite shield
     - after shattering a malachite sword, equip the shield to have the fragments reform on it, turning it into a malachite shield
+    - when parrying, deals 200% of blocked damage to the attacker
 - voidcaller urn
     - automatically stores nearby items
     - stack-like interaction, has 9 item slots